NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 - This interaction is most relevant when the two sides are located in a common territory:

-    - Guerrilla warfare, repression, enmity between two ethnic groups, etc.
+    - Guerrilla warfare, repression, enmity between two ethnic groups, conflict over scarce resources, etc.

 #### **2.** ***Osipov*** model (coefficients $a$ and $e$)